kraftaa/transformdash/examples/simple_transformation/README.md

 # Simple Transformation Example

-A basic example showing how to create a three-layer transformation pipeline in TransformDash.
+A basic example showing TransformDash's three-layer transformation pipeline with real e-commerce data.

 ## What This Example Does